A Survey of Deep Learning for Low-Shot Object Detection: One-Shot Object Localization

+\textbf{Task Settings.} One-Shot Object Localization~(OSOL) needs to locate objects in a query image according to only one support image for each novel class existing in this query image.
+The training dataset~(base dataset $D_B$) of OSOL comprises abundant annotated instances of base classes $C_B$, and the test dataset~(novel dataset $D_N$) comprises instances of novel classes $C_N$~($C_B$ and $C_N$ are not intersected).
+Specifically, for each query image in $D_N$, OSOL randomly samples a support image for each novel class existing in the image.
+Next, OSOL locates the novel objects in the query image according to the corresponding support image.
+The main difference from FSOD is that OSOL only requires a binary classification task to discriminate whether the potential object is foreground or background according to the given support image, while FSOD requires a multi-class classification task because FSOD doesn't pre-know the classes of the existing objects in the query images.

-One-shot object detection (OSOD) requires to detect objects from a query image according to only one support image of the same category.
-Some previous object tracking methods like SiamFC\cite{Cen2018SiamFC}, SiamRPN\cite{Li2018SiamRPN} are forerunners of OSOD and they are used for comparison with early OSOD methods.
-Current OSOD methods adopt the scheme of meta-learning, which defines a large number of one-shot subtasks on base dataset to train the model.
-Each of these one-shot subtasks contains a query image and a randomly selected support image (The category of the support image is guaranteed to exist in the query image).
-It is worth noting that almost all of current OSOD methods adopt Faster R-CNN as detection framework.
-The framework of these methods are demonstrated in Figure \ref{fig:osod_framework}.
-They first extract integral feature-maps of query image and support image using the siamese convolutional feature extractor of Faster R-CNN, then carry out \textit{integral feature aggregation} to generate a fused feature-map by aggregating query feature-map with support feature-map.
-This fused feature-map is fed into RPN and RoI layer to generate category-specific region proposals and RoI features, respectively.
-Finally these RoI features are used for final classification task and localization task.
-Some methods additionally apply \textit{RoI feature aggregation} to aggregate RoI features with support feature before classification task and localization task.
+\textbf{Framework of Current OSOL Methods.} Some previous object tracking methods like SiamFC~\cite{Cen2018SiamFC}, SiamRPN~\cite{Li2018SiamRPN} are forerunners of OSOL, which are used for comparison with early OSOL methods.
+Current OSOL methods adopt the meta-learning scheme, and their framework is based on Faster R-CNN, as shown in \autoref{fig:osol_framework}.
+First, they extract the integral features of the query image and the support image using the same convolutional backbone~(named query features and support features, respectively), then conduct ``integral feature aggregation'' to generate a fused feature map by aggregating the query features with the support features.
+This fused feature map is fed into RPN and RoI layer to generate category-specific region proposals and the corresponding RoI features, respectively.
+Finally, these RoI features are used for the final classification and localization tasks.
+Furthermore, some methods additionally conduct ``RoI feature aggregation'' to further aggregate the RoI features with the support features.